Web-Twins/core/README.md

 Make development simple.

-All Frontend engineer should do is to edit the template and commit, then all were finished.
-Backend engineer do not need to integrate any code, This will be a perfect framework to implment this development way.
+All Frontend engineer should do is to edit the templates,css,javascript and commit, then everything is finished.
+Backend engineer do not need to spend time integrating templates.
+This will be a perfect way to develop a website.

 Attention!